 So the final state is after three bribing operations.

 Test Case 2

-No person can bribe more than two people, so its not possible to achieve the input state.
+No person can bribe more than two people, yet it appears person has done so.
+It is not possible to achieve the input state.